-- a) .5 credit of Personal Fitness, .5 credit of Life Management Skills and .5 credit of a Physical Education Elective. - b) One full credit of HOPE - c) 2 full credits of Junior Reserve Officer Training (JROTC) - d) .5 credits of Marching Band, Dance or Eurythmics plus .5 credits of Personal Fitness and .5 credits of Life Management Skills. - e) Participation in an interscholastic sport at the junior varsity or varsity level for two full seasons AND passing the Personal Fitness Competency Test with a passing grade of C or better (this will satisfy the PE requirement even though no PE credit is earned).
+- (d) Completion of two years in Junior Reserve Officer Training Corps (JROTC) AND .5 credit of Personal Fitness AND .5 credit of Life Management Skills. - (4) In addition to Physical Education Integrated with Health (HOPE) (Entering 9th grade in 2007-2008), the following satisfied the PE requirement: - (a) Participation in an interscholastic sport at the junior varsity or varsity level for two full seasons AND passing the Personal Fitness Competency Test with a passing grade of C or better AND .5 credit of Life Management Skills (this will satisfy the PE requirement even though no credit is earned) OR - (b) Completion of two years in a JROTC class AND .5 credit of Life Management Skills.

-g.
-Computer Competency
+f) Computer Competency